top of page

 Mara Mountain - Mara Lookout FSR overland route top alpine view with 4th gen tacoma.

-Mara Lookout FSR is initially an excellent conditions FSR.
-At the 4 km mark (15km from the start of this route) conditions begin to deteriorate.
-At the 8 km mark, the 4x4 portion of this track begins (50.72645, -118.81194).
-You will notice the change in road conditions as you approach and there is a spur that on some maps appears to loop around this section.
-While this spur dead-ends, it does provide an excellent spot to park your vehicle and consider the section ahead.
-If you are uncomfortable with this section, we recommend that you do not continue as the road conditions only become worse and turnaround sections are limited for extended periods.
+Initially, Mara Lookout FSR is in excellent condition.
+However, at the 4 km mark (15 km from the start), the road conditions begin to deteriorate.
+By the 8 km mark, you will enter the 4x4 portion of the track (50.72645, -118.81194).
+You will notice the change in road conditions as you approach.
+Some maps show a spur that loops around this section.
+Although this spur dead-ends, it offers a great parking spot to assess the road ahead.
+If you feel uneasy about this section, it's best to turn back, as the conditions worsen and turnaround spots are limited.

-Once in the meadows, the Mara Lookout FSR overland route becomes substantially smoother, though you will likely remain in 4-high.
-There are some small tarns in this upcoming section and small water crossings/puddles that, at the time of our completion, reached approximately 3/4 of the way up our 33” tires.
+Once in the meadows, the Mara Lookout FSR becomes smoother for a period of time though you will likely remain in 4-high.
+There are small tarns and water crossings in this section.
+At the time of our visit, these reached about 3/4 of the way up our 33” tires.

-At the 16 km mark you encounter what is arguably the crux of this route, though with decent line choice it is manageable without engaging a rear-locker.
-Note that there is a decent incline off the driver’s side, adding an element of risk if you choose the left line.
+At the 16 km mark, you will face what is arguably the crux of this route.
+With a decent line choice, it is manageable without engaging a rear-locker.
+Be cautious, as there is a significant incline off the driver’s side, which adds an element of risk if you choose the left line.

-After this obstacle, the route becomes smoother once again and views continue.
-At the 18km mark the best sized lake on this route can be found.
+After overcoming this obstacle, the route becomes smoother again, and the views continue to impress.
+At the 18 km mark, you will find the largest lake on this route.

-Shortly thereafter, the incline starts to increase dramatically, though road conditions are relatively good.
-At the 19 km mark you will begin a series of switchbacks that have hair pin corners.
-While we have heard reports of full size vehicles completing this section, we were required to complete multi-point turns in our short-box tacoma.
-As this section has a steep drop off, be sure to have a spotter or high-trust in your back up camera as you complete your multi-point turns.
+Shortly after the lake, the incline increases dramatically, but the road conditions remain relatively good.
+At the 19 km mark, you will begin a series of switchbacks with hairpin corners.
+While some individuals have reported completing this section with full-size vehicles, we needed to perform multi-point turns in our short-box Tacoma.
+Given the steep drop-off, it's advisable to have a spotter or confidence in your backup camera for guidance during these turns.

-These switchbacks lead you to the Mara Fire Lookout Tower and sweeping views in all directions.
+These switchbacks lead you to the Mara Fire Lookout Tower, where you can enjoy sweeping views in all directions.

 Untrammelled Travels logo and slogan